davaya/openc2-jadn/jadn-v2.0.md

 > of this Element is a collection of associations between keys and values (i.e., key:value pairs)
 > where the keys must be unique.

-Taken together, the isOrdered, isUnique, and isAssociative properties can be used to specify that the collection of values in an instantiation of a JADN MultiplicityElement is one of six types.
+Taken together, the isOrdered, isUnique, and isAssociative properties can be used to specify that a collection value is one of six MultiplicityElement types.
 Because association keys are unique, the combination of isUnique=false and isAssociative=true is invalid.

 Table 4-2 shows the type name used for each combination of MultiplicityElement properties.